North Woods Homestead, llc, Purebred Mini Jersey Dairy Cows in the PNW, Registered with PMJS, Priest River, Idaho

 I ran to the barn for the empty ketchup bottle and baking soda.
 Its not a fancy fix but it's just what she needed.
 I also found a bottle of TheraBloat I had stashed for treating legume bloat.
 I got that in her and started calling vets for a second time that week.
 This was our first case of bloat.
 I still wasn't sure what caused it.

 In discussing her diet with a vet we realized I had accidentally doubled her pea pellet ration and she's too small to handle it.
-She had to be milked twice a day with her calf gone.
+She had gone to twice-a-day milking suddenly with her calf away for surgery.
 I gave her a bucket at each milking, instead of splitting her ration in two!
 It was a rookie mistake that nearly killed her.

 North Woods Purebred Mini Jersey heifer cow Fern milking at North Woods Homestead, NWHomestead.com Purebred Mini Jersey Society PMJS